pancakeio/theworldstatic/source/guides/wintersmith.html.md

 ## Pages

-Pages are written in markdown.
-Page files end in `.md`.
+Pages are written in markdown; page files end in `.md`.

 ## Templating